-- A sale of mineral rights is considered capital gains, tax-wise, and the tax rate is only 15%.
+- A sale of mineral rights is considered capital gains, tax-wise, and the tax rate can be lower than regular income.
 If you lease land, the income is taxed as regular income.

 - Energy prices are volatile.
 (See Bloomberg for oil and gas prices.)
 In the fall of 2008, the biggest crash in the history of the oil & gas business occurred.
 It's just a risky business!
 And prices are also subject to political swings.
 If the government puts heavy burdens on the oil and gas industry, prices could fall further.
 Oil forecasters are rarely right.
 Some say it's going up, long-term.
 (See peak oil.)
 Some say prices, especially natural gas, will remain depressed for many years.
 There is no crystal ball.
 Thus, cash in hand, sure money from a sale of minerals, is appealing to some, as it minimizes risk.